stupidmankind/BYpassDoc/docs/source/commands/throwexception.rst

 Description
 -----------

 This command allows you to throw an exception error.
-Use this command when you want to throw an exception error
+Use this command when you want to throw an exception error.

 Parameters
 ----------
+	Command without parameter.

 Returned Value